spencertipping/tau/m/records.md

 Records are framed for transit so we can preload the length and create a buffer to read them; otherwise we may read beyond end-of-buffer when determining array sizes.

 **TODO:** is it worth having array sizes be directly encoded to avoid the array-of-arrays problem?
+Probably not; we won't spend much effort decoding those, and we have dedicated indexes to avoid excessive jumping.

 ## Disk spec